Cybeni/og-docs/docs/full-documentation/gateway.md

 ### Important Details to Note
 - **Idempotency:**

-In `GameEvent.handleEvent()`, there is a check for duplicates using an idempotent key (`setIdempotentKey(this.actionId)`).
+In `RoundEvent.handleEvent()`, there is a check for duplicates using an idempotent key (`setIdempotentKey(this.actionId)`).
 This prevents double‐executing the same action.
 - **Session Ties:**

 Each WebSocket connection is tied to exactly one Session.
 When the connection closes, the session is cleaned up (closing its NATS subscription, etc.).